FlyableDev/FlyableDoc/docs/faq.md

 ### What is Flyable?

 Flyable is a compiler and an IDE packaged with APIs for convenient Python development projects on the back-end.
 Flyable makes your Python code up to 70x faster while using 80% less memory.
 Flyable generates executable files that can run on Windows, Linux and Mac at a high speed as well as WebAssembly instructions that enable your apps to run in a browser.

 ### How can Flyable be useful for me / Why should I use Flyable?

 If you're looking to significantly increase performance on an existing Python project with no effort, Flyable is the platform for you!
-Compared to other solutions that make Python faster, Flyable doesn't require to modify your Python code in order to benefit from performance increases which results in development time economies.
+Compared to other solutions that make Python faster, Flyable doesn't require you to make changes to your Python code in order to benefit from performance increases which results in development time savings.

 ### How do I get started?

 It's simple!
 You can begin by downloading the Flyable package for your OS of choice.
 From the [download page](get-started.md#_1-install), you can follow our suggestions for getting started.

 <br />
 <br />